aarshtalati/SubtitlesToClassNotes/README.md

 # Subtitles To ClassNotes #
-Converts standard subtitle files for each chapter of each lesson into a single text file
+Converts standard subtitle files for each chapter of each lesson into a single text file.
+Version 2 just got released!
+[What's new?](https://github.com/ablaze8/SubtitlesToClassNotes/releases/tag/v2.0)

 ## <u>Motivation</u> ##

 So, I was looking at some online course, which come with subtitles.
 The website had a straighforward way to download the course video files and subtitle files (*.srt).